show981111/algorithms/newNote.md

     if we have [1,4,3,2,0], missing number is 5.
     So, (1^4^3^2^0)^(0^1^2^3^4^5) = (0^0)^(1^1)^(2^2)^(3^3)^(4^4)^(5) = 0^0^0^0^0^5 = 5

+### Get Rightmost bit

+- X & -X : In order to convert X to -X, what we do is, flip everything until we meet the rightmost set bit.
+EX) 0100110 -> 1011010 Thus, if we AND them together, all bits left to the rightmost set bit will be erased!

+### Remove rightmost bit

+- X & (X - 1) : If we subtract 1 from X, all bits including and right to the rightmost set bit will be fliped EX) 1011000 -> 1010111

 ## Monotonic Queue (Using Deque)

 - Monotonic Queue